There are some great reasons to pre-order Apple’s new 2021 iPad Pro, but there are also some great reasons to think about waiting.

 There’s a chance the 2021 iPad Pros are plagued by annoying hardware and software issues.
 If that concerns you, you might want to wait a few weeks before buying one.

 The new iPad Pro models run the company’s iPadOS 14 operating system out of the box.
-More specifically, the devices should ship with iPadOS 14.5. iPadOS 14.5 went through a lengthy beta, but problems have slipped through the cracks.
+More specifically, the devices should ship with iPadOS 14.5 or iPadOS 14.5.1.
+Apple tested both of these updates, but problems slipped through the cracks and we could see issues that are specific to the new iPad Pro models popup after launch.

 Apple will likely fix some of these issues in the weeks ahead and it might be worth it to wait for those and problems to die down before buying.